pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 %}

 In this example, the robot keeps driving as it continues with the next blocks in your program.
-In this case, those include a wait block to pause the program for a second and then a stop block to stop driving.
+In this case, those include a Wait Time block to pause the program for a second and then a Stop block to stop driving.
 Then it starts another move.
-In the stop block, you can choose one of the three stop modes, which work the same as discussed for other movements earlier.
+In the Stop block, you can choose one of the three stop modes, which work the same as discussed for other movements earlier.

 In the next chapters, you'll use this technique to wait for a certain sensor